Torbay and Southern Devon Health and Care NHS Trust

 The trust named Mears Group in December 2014 as the preferred bidder to run its Living Well@Home Services contract to integrate IT systems and deliver a range of community-based services for a minimum of five years.

-Occombe House in Paignton is owned by Torbay Council and was run by the trust.
-It provides for eight residents who require a high level of care and round-the-clock support.
-It was agreed in January 2015, after a dispute lasting seven years, that the existing building should be replaced by two new four bedroom bungalows, which will be built and run by Sandwell Community Caring Trust.
+Occombe House in Paignton was owned by Torbay Council and run by the trust.
+It provided for eight residents who required a high level of care and round-the-clock support.
+It was agreed in January 2015, after a dispute lasting seven years, that the existing building should be replaced by two new four bedroom bungalows, which were built and run by Sandwell Community Caring Trust.

 It was named by the Health Service Journal as one of the top hundred NHS trusts to work for in 2015.
 At that time it had 1689 full-time equivalent staff and a sickness absence rate of 4.41%.
 73% of staff recommend it as a place for treatment and 65% recommended it as a place to work.

+Merger

-The trust was taken over by South Devon Healthcare NHS Foundation Trust forming a new organisation Torbay and South Devon NHS Foundation Trust in October 2015.
+The trust merged with South Devon Healthcare NHS Foundation Trust who previously ran Torbay Hospital forming a new organisation Torbay and South Devon NHS Foundation Trust in October 2015.